chat-sdk/chat-sdk-ios/README.md

 **Backendless:** Backendless is a mobile app development platform with server functionality.
 Backendless provide free targeted push notifications.

-1) Create a Firebase account
+1. Create a Firebase account
-  a) Create a Firebase account [here](https://console.firebase.google.com/)
+..1.
+Create a Firebase account [here](https://console.firebase.google.com/)
-  b) Create a new project
+..2.
+Create a new project

-2) Adding Firebase details to your project Info.plist
-  a) Open your new project and click database in the left menu
-  b) Copy the URL at the top of your browser e.g. https://appname.firebaseio.com/
-  c) Modify the URL into the following format: gs://appname.appspot.com
-  d) Copy the modified URL into your plist field: **chat_sdk** -> **firebase** -> **storage_path**
-  e) Enter a custom root_path.
+2. Adding Firebase details to your project Info.plist ..1.
+Open your new project and click database in the left menu ..2.
+Copy the URL at the top of your browser e.g. https://appname.firebaseio.com/ ..3.
+Modify the URL into the following format: gs://appname.appspot.com ..4.
+Copy the modified URL into your plist field: **chat_sdk** -> **firebase** -> **storage_path** ..5.
+Enter a custom root_path.

 >**Note:**
 >The root path is the initial path which your ChatSDK data will be stored on Firebase.
 It allows you to use a single Firebase database for multiple versions of your project.
 For example you could create a ```/live``` path and a ```/testing``` path.
 This allows you to test new features without fear of corrupting your current data model.

 3. Configure your Firebase iOS App
-  a) In your Firebase project, click the cog at the top of the page
-  b) Select Project settings
+..1.
+In your Firebase project, click the cog at the top of the page ..2.
+Select Project settings
-  c) Click to add an iOS App
+..3.
+Click to add an iOS App
-  d) Enter your BundleID
+..4.
+Enter your BundleID
-  e) Click through the remaining steps (all this code has already been added)
-  f) Copy the GoogleService-Info.plist into your main project folder (replace the previous one copied from ChatSDK)
+..5.
+Click through the remaining steps (all this code has already been added) ..6.
+Copy the GoogleService-Info.plist into your main project folder (replace the previous one copied from ChatSDK)

 >**Note:**
 >It is worth opening your downloaded ```GoogleService-Info.plist``` and checking there is an ```API_KEY``` field included.
 Sometimes Firebase's automatic download doesn’t include this in the plist.
 To rectify, just re-download the plist from the project settings menu.